genarominetto/aws_cdk_action/README.md

 # Create an IAM User

-Create a new IAM user in your AWS account to dedicate to GitHub Actions.
+Create a new IAM user in your AWS account.

 - **Navigate** to the **AWS Management Console**.
 - **Type "IAM"** in the search bar and **select it**.